-Mia Klitsas is the Founder of Moxie-purse worthy personal care products which have re-designed feminine hygeine with convenience, quality and style in mind.
+Mia Klitsas is the Founder of Moxie - purse worthy personal care products that have re-designed feminine hygiene with convenience, quality and style in mind.

 Where did you get the idea for your business?

 I was studying a marketing degree at RMIT and doing work experience in new product development, when my now business partner and I had the crazy idea to redefine the women’s personal care category in Australia.
 As a young woman, I was sick of having tampons and pads rolling around in my handbag and thought that they should be packaged more stylishly and conveniently, whilst being as environmentally conscious as possible.
 We launched Moxie personal care products, complete in pretty, reusable and recyclable tin purse-packs nationally in Woolworths stores throughout Australia in 2006.
 Moxie is now sold in many major retailers around the world.

 Quite rudimentarily, to be honest!
 Initially, I worked out of my parent's study and then during the warmer months I spent a lot of time at Starbucks, because they had good air-conditioning and free wi-fi.
 We did almost everything from one laptop in the early days.
 There were tough times and exciting times and I was certainly confronted by a lot of things I didn’t really anticipate (cashflow!).
 I really knew nothing about starting a business, but I soon learned that every day brings with it new challenges and that’s still the case to this day, more than ten years on.

 What lessons have you learned so far on your business journey?